PGBSNH20/ludo-v2-group-10-oskar-johan/docs/source-structure.md

                 - Game.cshtml
                 - Game.cshtml.cs
                 - Index.cshtml
+                    - Here the gameboard is drawn if a route id is specified and if there's a gameboard with said id.
+                    - Display a "Cast Die" button for the player whose turn it is.
+                    - Display a list of `MoveAction`s if the player has cast their die.
                 - Index.cshtml.cs
+                    - Loads LudoData and the Gameboard if the {id} is not null.
+                    - Handles the POST when the "Cast Die" is clicked.
+                    - Handles the POST when the MoveActions form is submitted.
                 - Load.cshtml
+                    > note: Not used, delete?
                 - Load.cshtml.cs
+                    > note: Not used, delete?
                 - Lobby.cshtml
+                    > Shows a form to create or join a game depending on whether {id} is null or not.
+                    > Displays a list of player in a game (if {id} is not null)
+                    > Presents a button which takes they player to the gameboard when the creator has started the game.
                 - Lobby.cshtml.cs
+                    - Handles the POST when the create/join game form is submitted.
+                    - Handles the POST when "Start Game" button is clicked.
                 - New.cshtml
+                    > note: Not used, delete?
                 - New.cshtml.cs
+                    > note: Not used, delete?
             - Shared/
                 - _Layout.cshtml
                 - _ValidationScriptsPartial.cshtml